advancedresearch/advancedresearch.github.io/blog/2017-09-12-more-real-than-reality.md

 ### Everett Branches of Yourself

-*Notice: The follow is not how the Everett interpretation of quantum mechanics works, but let us assume something similar happens for the sake of the thought experiment.*
+*Notice: The following is not how the Everett interpretation of quantum mechanics works, but let us assume something similar happens for the sake of the thought experiment.*

 Imagine that for a few moment ago, there was just a single copy of yourself in the entire universe.